kevin-d-omara/Space_Attack/README.md

 3b) Graphics 2 - Create independent graphics file containing animation subroutines, each of which is 3 "frames" long

 ###Conclusion
   I've learned a tremendous amount about programming techniques and possibilities.
-It added parallel programming and compiling of multiple source files to my skill set.
+I've added parallel programming and compiling of multiple source files to my skill set.
 Space Attack remains a work in progress waiting for more of my free time.

 ##Screenshots